Boosted Self-Interacting Dark Matter and XENON1T Excess: Self-interaction of Dark Matter

 and $k \approx 1.6$ is a dimensionless number.
 The differential cross-section is $d\sigma/d\Omega = \sigma_T /(4 \pi)$.

-Using these self-interaction cross sections and using the required $\sigma/m$ from astrophysical observations at different scales, we constrain the parameter space of the model in terms of DM $(\chi_{1,2})$ and mediator $Z'$ masses.
-In Fig.~\ref{sidm1},\ref{sidm2},\ref{sidm3}, we show the allowed parameter space in DM mass versus $Z'$ mass plane which gives rise to the required DM self-interaction cross-section ($\sigma/m$) in the range $\sigma \in 0.1-1~{\rm cm}^2/{\rm g}$ for clusters ($v\sim1000~ \rm km/s$), $\sigma \in 0.1-10~{\rm cm}^2/{\rm g}$ for galaxies ($v\sim 200~ \rm km/s$)and $\sigma \in 0.1-100~{\rm cm}^2/{\rm g}$ dwarf galaxies ($v\sim 10~ \rm km/s$) respectively.
-Because of the light vector mediator, here we can have both attractive and repulsive interactions unlike in the case with a scalar mediator where the interactions are purely attractive.
-The sharp spikes in the left panels of Fig.~\ref{sidm2},\ref{sidm3} are the patterns of quantum mechanical resonances and antiresonances for the attractive potential case which is absent for the repulsive case, shown on the right panels.
+Using these self-interaction cross-sections and using the required $\sigma/m_{\rm DM}$ from astrophysical observations at different scales, we constrain the parameter space of the model in terms of DM $(\chi_{1,2})$ and mediator $Z'$ masses.
+In Fig.~\ref{sidm1},\ref{sidm2},\ref{sidm3}, keeping $g'$ fixed at $0.1$, we show the allowed parameter space in DM mass versus $Z'$ mass plane which gives rise to the required DM self-interaction cross-section ($\sigma/m_{\rm DM}$) in the range $\sigma \in 0.1-1~{\rm cm}^2/{\rm g}$ for clusters ($v\sim1000~ \rm km/s$), $\sigma \in 0.1-10~{\rm cm}^2/{\rm g}$ for galaxies ($v\sim 200~ \rm km/s$)and $\sigma \in 0.1-100~{\rm cm}^2/{\rm g}$ dwarf galaxies ($v\sim 10~ \rm km/s$) respectively.
+Because of the light vector mediator, here we can have both attractive and repulsive interactions, unlike in the case with a scalar mediator where the interactions are purely attractive.
+The sharp spikes in the left panels of Fig.~\ref{sidm2},\ref{sidm3} are the patterns of quantum mechanical resonances and anti-resonances for the attractive potential case, which is absent for the repulsive case, shown on the right panels.
 It is clear that the resonant regime corresponds to a large region of parameter space.
 These features are more prominent for the galactic and dwarf galactic scales where DM has smaller velocities.
-This is due to the fact that for a fixed $\alpha_{\chi}$, the condition $m_\chi v/M_{Z'} < 1$ governs the onset of quantum mechanical and non-perturbative effects.
-Clearly a wide range of DM mass is allowed from the self-interaction requirements but mediator mass is constrained within one or two orders of magnitudes (except in the resonance regimes) from both cosmological and astrophysical requirements.
-We will finally compare these regions of parameter space of GeV scale DM mass in the context of XENON1T excess and other phenomenological constraints.
+This is due to the fact that for a fixed $\alpha^\prime$, the condition $m_{DM} v/M_{Z'} < 1$ governs the onset of quantum mechanical and non-perturbative effects.
+Clearly, a wide range of DM mass is allowed from the self-interaction requirements, but mediator mass is constrained within one or two orders of magnitudes (except in the resonance regimes) from both cosmological and astrophysical requirements.
+We will finally compare these regions of sub-GeV scale DM mass parameter space in the context of XENON1T excess and other phenomenological constraints.

+The self-interaction cross-section per unit DM mass as a function of average collision velocity is shown in figure~\ref{astrofit} as measured from astrophysical data.
+The data includes measurements from dwarfs (orange), LSBs (blue) and clusters (green)~\cite{Kaplinghat:2015aga,Kamada:2020buc}.
+The red dashed curve corresponds to the velocity-dependent cross-section calculated from our model for a particular set of benchmark values (i.e $m_{\rm DM}=4.5~\rm GeV$, $M_{Z'}=10~\rm MeV$ and $\alpha^\prime = 0.002$) allowed from all relevant phenomenological constraints.
+It is evident from Fig.~\ref{astrofit} that the scenario discussed in this work explains the astrophysical observation of velocity-dependent DM self-interaction remarkably well.